Real Estate Tax Relief for the Elderly and Disabled

 Foreclosure Prevention Resources

-The Office of Housing provides referral services to partner agencies addressing a range of housing counseling needs.
-These include foreclosure prevention, loan default and delinquency, and reverse mortgage counseling.
+The Office of Housing provides referral services to partner agencies on a range of housing topics, including foreclosure prevention, loan default and delinquency, and reverse mortgage counseling.
 To learn more, contact an approved HUD Housing Counseling agency, including: